The "Four-Taxon Problem" and the "Three-Taxon Statement"

 In the four taxon problem, seven classes of SNP distributions can be identified

-(for details, see Notes on Parsimony Analysis)
+(for a detailed analysis, see Notes on Parsimony Analysis)

 Positions 1 - 4 are uninformative: